munificent/game-programming-patterns/book/dirty-flag.markdown

 However, most scene graphs are <span name="hierarchical">*hierarchical*</span>.
 An object in the graph may have a parent object that it is anchored to.
-In that case, its transform is relative to the *parent's* position and isn't its absolute position in the world.
+In that case, its transform is relative to the *parent's* position and isn't an absolute position in the world.

 For example, imagine our game world has a pirate ship at sea.
 Atop the ship's mast is a crow's nest.
 Hunched in that crow's nest is a pirate.
 Clutching the pirate's shoulder is a parrot.
-The ship's local transform will position it in the sea.
-The crow's nest's transform positions it on the ship, and so on.
+The ship's local transform positions the ship in the sea.
+The crow's nest's transform positions the nest on the ship, and so on.

 <span name="pirate"></span>
 <img src="images/dirty-flag-pirate.png" alt="A pirate ship containing a crow's nest with a pirate in it with a parrot on his shoulder." />